gwildu/the-rocket-shop/README.md

 ### IDE support

 Mocha is broadly supported by editors and IDEs.
-With Webstorm you can easily create a [run configuration](https://www.jetbrains.com/help/phpstorm/2016.1/running-mocha-unit-tests.html) the tests automatically
+With Webstorm you can easily create a [run configuration](https://www.jetbrains.com/help/phpstorm/2016.1/running-mocha-unit-tests.html) and run the tests automatically
 (if they don't take too long you can even have a live testing by setting the [AutoTest](https://www.jetbrains.com/help/webstorm/2017.1/test-runner-tab.html) delay to 1s)

 ### asynchronous tests / setup